Reflecting Upon Irreducible Mind

 irrelevant or, at least, secondary as a basic mechanism of evolution.

-for your own benefit.
-That is the whole point, the whole advantage, in
+selection for your own benefit.
+That is the whole point, the whole advantage,

 say a bacterium or a wolf) come to know and to learn (though not consciously,